Akil Baddoo Player Props: Tigers vs. Rangers

 Akil Baddoo At The Plate

-- Baddoo has seven doubles, three home runs and 19 walks while hitting .263.
+- Baddoo is batting .261 with seven doubles, three home runs and 20 walks.

-- Baddoo will look to extend his four-game hitting streak.
-He's batting .357 with two homers during his last games.
+- In three games this season, he has hit a home run (7.3%, and 2.1% of his trips to the dish).

-- Baddoo has driven in a run in 10 games this season (25.6%), including two games with multiple runs batted in.
+- In 10 games this year (24.4%), Baddoo has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.